Anxiety and Depression Information

 Women are twice as likely as men to experience major depression, and are also at risk for serious depression following childbirth (postpartum depression).
-Men are more likely to hide their symptoms of depression and are more likely to mask depression with alcohol or substance abuse.
+Men are more likely to hide their symptoms of depression and mask them with alcohol or substance abuse.
 Men are also less likely to seek treatment for depression.

 Causes of Depression

 Some factors including family history, high amounts of stress, the loss of someone very close, or a serious illness can make you more vulnerable to depression.

 Depression can also have environmental causes.
 Seasonal Affective Disorder (SAD) is a type of depression that is characterized by serious mood changes caused by changes in the amount of daylight.
 Symptoms of SAD include irritability, fatigue, social withdrawal, oversleeping, weight gain, feelings of hopelessness, and thoughts of suicide.